Chapter 3:

 "Why is he bringing that up?"

 -People assumed the explosion was caused by a dark mage.
 But to me, a dark mage would never target a worthless cave.
-The cause was something much simpler.
+The cause was much simpler.

-Hearing this, Lyne suddenly realized something.
+Hearing this, Lyne suddenly realized.

 -Don't tell me it was...?

--You've figured it out... coal dust.
+-You've figured it out... it was coal dust.

-Just as he finished speaking...
+As soon as he finished speaking...

 BOOM!